Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Experiments

 The evaluation of open-ended generation is difficult.
 Considering that most of our models are fine-tuned on fixed format, we only take the solutions with satisfying the format requirements into consideration to calculate accuracy.
 The detailed rules can be found in Appendix~\ref{app:eval}.
+The implementation details can be found in Appendix~\ref{app:implementation}.